San Francisco Giants (62-54) vs Texas Rangers (69-47)

 Rangers Preview & Projected Starter

-Texas moved to 68-47 after taking two of three from Oakland.
-The Rangers were surprisingly shut out in the series finale at the Coliseum by the A’s, and they’ll look to end this trip to the Bay Area strong this weekend.
+Texas moved to 69-47 after defeating San Francisco.
+The Rangers got back into the win column last nine, and they’ll look to pick things up at the plate here in game two.
 The Texas offense is scoring 4.88 runs per game, while batting .272, with a .341 on-base percentage.
 The pitching staff carries a 3.77 ERA, with a 1.20 WHIP.

 Rangers Player Trends & Props